demetri77/springboard-capstone/springboard-capstone.md

 2) Having made these plots, what are some insights you get from them?
 Do you see any correlations?
 Is there a hypothesis you would like to investigate further?
 What other questions do they lead you to ask?

 http://colorbrewer2.org/#type=sequential&scheme=BuGn&n=3

+## Recommendations
+1 - More than 50% of subscribers from previous campaign will re-subscribe.
+2 - Wednesdays are a good day to speak with clients about subscribing.
+3 -

+**regularization**
+dplyr::recode factor

+one for decision
+one for error reporting

+autoML

+cross Validation

+smote

+be careful of "accuracy" when dealing with skewed data try kappa before F1